Ganglee98/AAE6102-Assignment-2-23036326r/README.md

 ### Task 4 – LEO Satellites for Navigation
 Write a short essay (500–1000 words) discussing the difficulties and challenges of using LEO communication satellites for GNSS navigation.

+The Challenges of Using Low Earth Orbit Satellites for Navigation （poe o1 link:  https://poe.com/s/6jfp5Iqu9jVZzk2maFkI）

+Low Earth Orbit (LEO) satellites are most commonly associated with communication services—such as broadband internet, IoT connectivity, and data relay—owing to their generally lower latency and proximity to the Earth’s surface.
+However, in recent years, there has been growing interest in extending the utility of these satellites to include satellite navigation. **On the surface, it sounds logical: if these spacecraft exist in large constellations and already offer valuable services, why not harness them for positioning, navigation, and timing (PNT) solutions?** Yet, in practice, the use of LEO communication satellites for precise navigation is fraught with considerable difficulties and challenges.

+One of the most defining characteristics of LEO satellites is their low orbital altitude, typically ranging from about 160 km to 2,000 km. **While the closeness to Earth can yield stronger signal power at the receiver compared to satellites in Medium Earth Orbit (MEO), it also puts LEO satellites in much faster orbital motion.** A single LEO satellite may circle the Earth in as little as 90 minutes, which means a ground-based user’s receiver must constantly switch between satellites that appear and disappear on the horizon very quickly. **The frequent handovers complicate signal acquisition, tracking, and re-acquisition processes, demanding more robust receiver algorithms.**

+The rapid motion of LEO satellites leads to high Doppler shifts, which occur when the frequency of the transmitted signal is modulated by the relative motion between the satellite and the receiver. **For LEO constellations, Doppler frequencies can be substantially larger than those experienced with MEO satellites.** This presents two specific problems: first, receivers need more advanced frequency tracking loops that must be robust to large and rapidly changing Doppler variations.
+Second, isolating the satellite’s signal from noise becomes more complex, increasing the risk of losing lock on the signal.

+To achieve global coverage necessary for a fully operational GNSS, a sufficiently large constellation is required, suitably spaced among orbital planes. **Although modern LEO communication constellations are quite large and growing, they may not be specifically designed for continuous PNT services.** Coverage gaps can occur, particularly at high latitudes.
+Furthermore, the geometry of satellite positions is crucial for precise navigation solutions. **Traditional GNSS constellations are arranged so that users can see multiple satellites at different angles, minimizing errors.** In contrast, commercial LEO constellations may not provide optimal geometry for positioning.

+Effective navigation relies on extraordinarily precise timing. **Minuscule deviations in the satellite’s clock can lead to significant distance errors on the ground.** Traditional GNSS satellites possess atomic clocks and maintain meticulous synchronization.
+In LEO, satellites typically do not house the same caliber of atomic frequency standards, making synchronization more difficult. **Any hiccup in maintaining accurate time references could severely degrade navigational precision.**

+Navigation signals are designed with spreading codes and modulation schemes for robust acquisition and error detection. **LEO communication satellites use signals optimized for data throughput, which may be less suited to precise ranging.** Adapting these signals for navigation would require additional pilot signals or navigation message components, complicating regulatory compliance since the spectrum is often crowded.

+While LEO’s proximity to Earth yields stronger signal power, the link budget still needs careful oversight. **Incorporating navigation services could require broadcasting additional signals, modifying the satellite’s overall power budget.** This would necessitate advanced mission architectures and potentially new hardware.

+Finally, the idea of “piggybacking” navigation services on large commercial LEO constellations sounds economically appealing, but the reality is more complex. **Providing high-accuracy navigation demands significant system-level changes, including ground control network expansion and precise orbit determination capabilities.** The total cost for implementing these features may turn out to be large, complicating the return on investment for commercial constellation operators.

+In conclusion, **while LEO communication satellites hold intriguing potential for navigation services, significant obstacles remain.** The rapid orbital motion demands frequent handovers and sophisticated tracking, while large Doppler shifts complicate signal processing.
+Constellation geometry, clock synchronization, regulatory concerns, and power allocation each pose additional challenges. **Collaborative efforts between commercial operators and navigation stakeholders may make LEO-based navigation a reality—if these obstacles are systematically addressed.** The global demand for robust navigation solutions presents a strong incentive to adapt LEO satellites for these purposes.

 ### Task 5 – GNSS Remote Sensing
 Write a short essay (500–1000 words) discussing the impact of GNSS in remote sensing.
 Choose one of the following topics: